Wenyueh/game_theory/README.md

 ## License
 The source code of Game-theoretic LLM is licensed under [Apache 2.0](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE).
 The intended purpose is solely for research use.

+## Citation
+@article{hua2024game,
+  title={Game-theoretic LLM: Agent workflow for negotiation games}, author={Hua, Wenyue and Liu, Ollie and Li, Lingyao and Amayuelas, Alfonso and Chen, Julie and Jiang, Lucas and Jin, Mingyu and Fan, Lizhou and Sun, Fei and Wang, William and others}, journal={arXiv preprint arXiv:2411.05990}, year={2024}
+}